BrawlVision

 Star Powers, gadgets and hypercharge

-To get the most out of MR-P in the current meta, prioritize upgrades by synergy with their kit, not by gem cost.
+To get the most out of Mr. P in the current meta, prioritize upgrades by synergy with their kit, not by gem cost.
 Star powers, gadgets and hypercharge change tiers depending on the meta, so the upgrade priority is dynamic.

-As a general rule, the first profitable upgrade for MR-P is usually the star power with the highest pick rate in PRO tournaments, followed by the gadget that best fits their role (lane, support, or pick).
+As a general rule, the first profitable upgrade for Mr. P is usually the star power with the highest pick rate in PRO tournaments, followed by the gadget that best fits their role (lane, support, or pick).
 Hypercharge, when it exists, comes last because it costs more Coins and Power Points and only triggers with a full super bar.

-Beyond the immediate meta, the upgrade path for MR-P should prioritize what moves the win rate needle the most: power 11 before gears, first star power before second, primary gadget before any hypercharge.
+Beyond the immediate meta, the upgrade path for Mr. P should prioritize what moves the win rate needle the most: power 11 before gears, first star power before second, primary gadget before any hypercharge.
 Hypercharges cost a lot of coins and power points and only activate with a full super bar, so their real priority drops toward the end of the checklist.

 Weekly meta analysis

-Every percentage on the MR-P page comes from sampling top PRO battles with source=global filtering and Bayesian smoothing, recomputed every six hours.
+Every percentage on the Mr. P page comes from sampling top PRO battles with source=global filtering and Bayesian smoothing, recomputed every six hours.
 If you want to understand why one map performs better than another or how a rotation affects the win rate, the methodology page covers the technical detail step by step.

 How we compute this data